qcdis-conf/CONF/README.md

 include Junchao Wang, Huan Zhou, Yang Hu, Paul Martin, Arie Taal and Spiros Koulouzis.

-# CONF
+# Install
-This is the integration of the CONF services as docker conatiners.

 All components of this architecture are build as docker containers.

-## Install

-### Docker Stack
+## Docker Stack

 To run the engine using docker stack use [docker-compose.yaml](https://github.com/qcdis-conf/CONF/blob/master/docker-compose/docker-compose.yml)
 ```
 sudo docker stack deploy conf -c docker-compose.yml
 ```

-### Kubernetes
+## Kubernetes

 To run the engine on a kubernetes cluster use the resouces at the [k8s folder]( https://github.com/qcdis-conf/CONF/tree/master/k8s/CONF ).
 To deploy clone this project on your K8s master node or configure your kubectl context accordingly.
 Next go to the k8s/CONF and run the following: